KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 Create a new Registry
 ########################################################################################################################

-A Registry document allows users to write, cancel and modify items of a datamart.
-Knowage allows users to implement a Registry document through the **Qbe Engine**.
-By the way it has a different graphical interface compared to the Qbe one.
-An example is given in the following figure.
-In next chapters we will see how to navigate a Registry document (*Registry features* paragraph) and how to create a new one (*Registry development* paragraph).
+A *Registry* document allows users to write, delete and modify the items of a datamart.
+Knowage allows users to implement a registry document through the **Qbe Engine**.
+In this case, the graphical interface is different from the Qbe one.
+Below an exmple of a registry document.
+In the next chapters we will see how to navigate a Registry document (see *Registry features* paragraph for more details) and how to create a new one (see *Registry development* paragraph for more details).

 .. figure:: media/image339.png

-    Example of Registry document.
+    Example of a Registry document.

 Registry features
 ------------------------------------------------------------------------------------------------------------------------